-Clarification of the position for opt-outs following the replacement of type 2 opt outs to national data opt-outs and a recent amendment to the CAG approval CAG 7-07(a-c)/2013 for invoice validation data processing
+Clarification of the position for opt-outs following the replacement of type 2 opt-outs to national data opt-outs and a recent amendment to the Confidentiality Advisory Group (CAG) approval CAG 7-07(a-c)/2013 for invoice validation data processing

 NHS England therefore requested an amendment to the CAG 7-07(a-c)/2013 approval which included the following rationale:

 - Invoice validation is part of the process by which providers of care or services get paid for the work they do.

 - Invoices are submitted to the commissioners of their service for payment, but before payment can be released, commissioners need to ensure that the activity claimed for each patient is their responsibility.

 - The invoice validation process is required for a significant portion of NHS treatment that falls outside of standard contracts, systems or expected patient pathways as well as resolving disputes or discrepancies in standard contracts, this is undertaken using SUS activity data.
 There are also examples which may include non-contract activity, for patients treated out of area and nursing home payments.

 The amendment specified to the CAG that without access to data on all patients, regardless of their sharing preference, where patients had indicated a type 2 objection to their data being disseminated from NHS Digital, commissioners are unable to effectively account and pay for care provided to their patients.